mkirsh123/Simon-Says-Game/README.md

 ## 🚀 How to Run

-1. Clone this repository or download the source code.
+1. Clone this repository or download the source code
 2. Open `Simon_game.html` in your browser.
 3. Enjoy the game!